imarios/ToySbtMultiProject/README.md

-# Multi Project
+## SBT Example Multi-project Build

+This is a multi-project build where each does not depend directly wit the others.
+That is they are not directly reference each others code by using `dependsOn`.
-It treats all projects as external dependencies.
+Here the root project treats all other projects as external dependencies.